hackclub/OnBoard/projects/smwwims_projects/README.md

 What helped me when designing my interface board was just analyzing other interface boards, like the Arduino Shields.

-# 2. NFC Buisness Card
+# 2. NFC Business Card
 ## Summary
-As many other Hack Clubbers I also designed a nfc buisness card I can give to recruiters.
+As many other Hack Clubbers I also designed a nfc business card I can give to recruiters.
 It's basically the same schematic just with another design on top of it.

 ## Plan
 | Type of Cost  | Cost   |